 7 – The Spectacular Castles and Citadels

 Corvin Castle, Peles, Rasnov citadel, Rupea citadel, Viscrii, Poenari, or even Bran?
 Romania has equally impressive castles and citadels that rival their contemporaries in Western Europe.
 Corvin Castle is especially impressive because it resembles most a fairy-tale castle that graces children’s fairy-tale book cover.

 8 – Delicious Food

 With its eastern and western influence, Delicious foods have been an aspect of the Romanian culture.
 Hungarian, Germanic and Turkish influence have left their mark on Romanian cooking.
 You’ll get a taste of the mouthwatering Sarmale, a rolled cabbaged stuffed with meat, or delicious Mititei, a minced meat dish that’s spicy.

 You can find spicy Goulash in the Hungarian region in Harghita or even in various local restaurants.
 There’s sour soup (“ciorba“) made with a sour broth from wheat and cornflower paired with fried mutton pastrami with polenta.
 You can wash this all down with some amazing beer made from pure Transylvanian mountain water.

 9 – The Long and Storied History

 Dacians, Romans, Magyars, Mongols, Turks, Saxons, Slavs and a slew of others have all left their mark in the collective nation that is Romania.
 During the Roman era, it was inhabited a Thracian tribe which the Romans called Dacians.
 The Romans conquered the Dacians and the descendants from both becoming the proto-Romanians.

 During the middle ages waves of migrating peoples like the Goths, Magyars (Hungarians), Slavs, and Bulgars settled across the area bringing divergent cultural influence.
 The Ottoman Turks also came in later adding more cultural influence to an already rich culture.

 10 – The Spectacular Cities

 Sibiu, Brasov, Cluj-Napoca, Sighisoara, Bucharest, Alba Iulia, just to name a few, are some of the most charming and beautiful cities in Europe.
-Cities maintain their medieval charms with a hint of communism thrown in for measure.
+Cities maintain their medieval charms with a hint of communism thrown in for the measure.
 Sibiu is your quintessential gothic fairy-tale town in the heart of Transylvania.